Some things in life are as clear as water. But commercial lease agreements often looks more like a murky swamp.

 You need to know whether you are getting a grey shell or vanilla shell, and more.

-How to Protect Yourself When Negotiating Landlord’s Work
+How to Protect Yourself When Negotiating The Landlord’s Work in a Commercial Lease

 The best course of action is to involve a contractor and architect if you will be building from scratch or undergoing a major remodel project.

-If the landlord is delivering an existing space in as-is condition, you need your contractor to verify that the current utilities and condition don’t require extensive upgrades to suit your needs.
+If the landlord is delivering an existing space in as-is condition, you need your contractor to verify that the current utilities and conditions don’t require extensive upgrades to suit your needs.

 A few items to pay special attention to are;